oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 health:
   routing: "admin"
 ```
-You will see that it defines two network ports, the primary one on port 8080 and an additional one on port 9080, then it specifies which port the metrics and health services will bind to (the 0.0.0.0 means listen  on all interfaces, not a specific IP address)
+You will see that it defines two network ports, the primary one on port 8080 and an additional one on port 9080, then it specifies which port the metrics and health services will bind to (the 0.0.0.0 means listen  on all interfaces, not a specific IP address).

 -  Open the file **Main.java**
 - Include the conf/storefront-network.yaml file into the config properties